 Drag and Drop

-While students can use any of these manipulatives on a blank Wixie canvas, you can also find many activities in the curriculum library that already include them or create assignments that open to this folder in the library.
-For example, you can assign several Wixie activities that require students to manipate tangram shapes to complete a specified image.
+While students can use any of these manipulatives on a blank Wixie canvas, you can also find many templates in the curriculum library that already include these images.
+To find them open the Templates folder at your home page and browse the folders in the Math templates.
+For example, you can find and assign several Wixie templates that require students to manipulate tangram shapes to complete a specified image.

 If you want to keep their work more on the play end of the spectrum, encourage students to create objects using the Tangram shapes.
 You can even create an assignment that is a blank page, but have the activity open to show a specific media library folder, like the tangram shapes.